BhanuRathore21/Finsova-Payment-Aggrication-Dashboard/README.md

 }
 ```

-The payment-order endpoint and response pattern are shown in the uploaded Postman collection. fileciteturn2file0
+The payment-order endpoint and response pattern are shown in the uploaded Postman collection.

 ### 3. Create Payout